apple/foundationdb/documentation/sphinx/source/client-design.rst

 * :doc:`api-version-upgrade-guide` contains information about upgrading client code to a new API version.

+* :doc:`transaction-profiler-analyzer` contains information about enabling transaction profiling and analyzing.

 * :doc:`known-limitations` describes both long-term design limitations of FoundationDB and short-term limitations applicable to the current version.

 .. toctree::